 Why am I seeing ‘Could not connect to the Steam Network’?

 The program is not accessible as users cannot connect and this error usually does not allow users to log in to their Steam account.
-So, a possible reason could be a slow Internet connection, however, there are other network-related errors that we will be talking about and how you can fix them to resolve the Steam network error.
+So, a possible reason could be a slow Internet connection.
+However, there are other network-related errors that we will be talking about and how you can fix them to resolve the Steam network error.
+For your information, you can find this error on Windows 11 as well as Windows 10.

 Connection Error: Could not connect to the Steam network